 - disappearance of any person on board a vessel.

 Failure to report boating accidents as specified above shall be punishable as a Class 4 Misdemeanor.
-When a person dies or disappears as a result of an occurrence that involves a vessel or its equipment, the operator is required by law to notify the Department of Game and Inland Fisheries in Richmond, Virginia, or the most immediately available Department Conservation Police Officer without delay and by the quickest means possible.
+When a person dies or disappears as a result of an occurrence that involves a vessel or its equipment, the operator is required by law to notify the Department of Wildlife Resources in Richmond, Virginia, or the most immediately available Department Conservation Police Officer without delay and by the quickest means possible.

 Time Frame for Reporting